Loading...

 Service

 A service is a minimal piece of functionality provided by a Building Block or use case implementation.
 A service can be local (inside one application) or remote (between different applications).
-Remote services are consumed using REST protocol and they are described by OpenAPI specification.
+Remote services are consumed using REST protocol and they are described by specification.
 For example, the “registration” service might be accessed at a particular URL and allow a requester to “register a patient” by sending a POST request with proper patient data.

 Security Server